influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_kapacitor/v1.4/introduction/installation_guide.md

 13eeefdd-41b5-453f-928e-cb9c55fd2a5d    serverB:9090   serverB:9091   serverB:9092   worker alive
 ```

-## Step 3: Adding members to a cluster
+## Step 3: Add members to a cluster.

 Now that we have both serverA and serverB running independently, we need to add them together to form a single cluster.